datacontract/odcs-workshop-2h/README.md

 2. Open the Excel template `task2.datacontract.odcs.xlsx` (recommended)
 3. Follow the [guidelines for ODCS](http://datacontract.com/workshop#guidelines-for-odcs).
 Ignore data quality checks for this exercise.
 4. Start the workshop and play your roles. :-)
-5. At the end, convert excel to yaml with the Data Contract CLI via the import command
+5. BONUS Convert excel to yaml with the Data Contract CLI via the **import --format excel** command
 6. Share your experience in a short retrospective.

 ### Resources